We build durable schools and build competent teachers in order to build compassionate students who will build caring communities.

 The vision of Build Congo Schools is to develop caring competent students.
 Three teams help implement this vision: one in Kananga representing the Presbyterian Church of the Congo (CPC); one in Kinshasa representing the Presbyterian Church of Kinshasa (CPK) and one in the U.S. representing the Presbyterian Church (USA).

-- Replace deteriorated schools with durable buildings that have desks, black boards, tin roofs, concrete floors and latrines.
-In these new classrooms, teachers can teach without leaking roofs, and students can learn without having to carry stools to school to avoid wet dirt floors.
+- Replace deteriorated schools with durable buildings that have desks, black boards, tin roofs, concrete floors, rain collection systems and latrines.
+In new, durable classrooms, teachers can teach without leaking roofs, and students can learn without having to carry stools to school to avoid wet dirt floors.

 - Provide teacher training in current teaching methods and ways to secure up-to-date information.